Patrick Coveney

-Patrick Coveney (29 July 1934 – 22 October 2022) was an Irish prelate of the Catholic Church who worked in the diplomatic service of the Holy See from 1966 to 2009.
+The Most Rev. Patrick Coveney (29 July 1934 – 22 October 2022), Titular Archbishop of Satrianum, was a senior-ranking Irish prelate of the Catholic Church who worked in the diplomatic service of the Holy See from 1966 to 2009.
 He became an archbishop in 1985 and fulfilled several assignments as Apostolic Nuncio, including stints in Zimbabwe, Ethiopia, New Zealand, and Greece.

 Early years

-Coveney was born in Tracton, County Cork, Ireland, studied at Maynooth College (obtaining the academic degree of Bachelor of Arts in classical languages and literature), and the Pontifical Irish College, Rome, Italy (obtaining the Licentiate of Sacred Theology), and was ordained, aged twenty-four, as a priest on 21 February 1959 by the archbishop vicegerent (deputy vicar general of Rome) Luigi Traglia in the Archbasilica of St. John Lateran.
+Archbishop Coveney was born in Tracton, County Cork, Ireland, studied at Maynooth College (obtaining the academic degree of Bachelor of Arts in classical languages and literature), and the Pontifical Irish College, Rome, Italy (obtaining the Licentiate of Sacred Theology), and was ordained, aged twenty-four, as a priest on 21 February 1959 by the archbishop vicegerent (deputy vicar general of Rome) Luigi Traglia in the Archbasilica of St. John Lateran.

 After doing parish work in Kidlington, England, he taught in St. Finbarr's College, the minor seminary of the Diocese of Cork and Ross in Cork from 1960 to 1966.
 When use of the vernacular language was introduced into the celebration of the Roman Rite Mass, he edited a lectionary in English.

-In September 1966 he went to work in the English-language section of the Secretariat of State in the Vatican.
+In September 1966, he went to work in the English-language section of the Secretariat of State in the Vatican.
 This sometimes involved acting as interpreter at audiences of Pope Paul VI, as when this Pope received the three astronauts of the Apollo 11 mission that first landed human beings on the Moon.

 At the Pontifical Lateran University he obtained the degree of Doctor of Canon Law in 1969.